dlamspl/rdap/README.md

 ```

 Please change the default admin password asap.
-To login to the Centos Image ssh to the public IP with the -i key option and the file name.
+To login to the Centos or Phantom Image ssh to the public IP with the -i key option and the file name.

 Examples: